-I truly enjoy being a conference speaker, workshop speaker or just plain public speaking… the best part is sharing my heart, being real, being passionate about eternal values and caring for human beings then making that connection with the audience.
+I truly enjoy being a motivational, inspirational, conference speaker, workshop speaker or just plain public speaking… the best part is sharing my heart, being real, being passionate about eternal values and caring for human beings then making that connection with the audience.

 The second most favorite thing is sharing in music Whether as a leader, team-player, or audience participant, music has a way of touching the soul that often goes beyond the spoken word.
 Music can bring people together in ways that other experiences can not.

 Each speaking or singing opportunity, each speaking or singing moment is a unique moment in time, with unique individuals, never to be repeated again in time and space.
 What an awesome privilege to be part of the process of growing and sharing in this way with people.

 I grew up in a Christian home and depending on where my family moved, we would attend the local Lutheran Church.
 Many times during my childhood, I would attend other Sunday Schools and Vacation Bible Schools in other churches such as Church of Christ, Baptist, and Disciples of Christ.
 In my senior year of High School, I re-dedicated my life to Christ.